COLA: A Benchmark for Compositional Text-to-image Retrieval: Conclusion

-We wish to thank Dhruv Mahajan and Jang Hyun (Vincent) Cho for their valuable guidance in the initial phases of the project.
-This project was partly supported by DARPA Semafor awarded to KS and BP.
-The findings and results reported in the paper are not the opinions of the US Government or the Department of Defense.
+\textbf{Acknowledgements.} We wish to thank Dhruv Mahajan and Jang Hyun (Vincent) Cho for their valuable guidance in the initial phases of the project.
+We also wish to thank the anonymous reviewers for their thoughtful comments and suggestions.
+This material is based upon work supported, in part, by DARPA under agreement number HR00112020054 awarded to Kate Saenko and Bryan Plummer at BU.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the supporting agencies.

 { }